 A lens with a lot of scratches, or any sign of cracking should be replaced.
 These are your eyes you are trying to protect so don’t mess around.

 Most manufacturers recommend replacing your lens at least once a year.

 A paintball marker is not a toy.
 Without exception, if you are shooting your paintball gun for any reason, please make sure that you, and anyone else around you, is wearing a paintball mask.
 Paintballs can bounce, and can end up going in directions you did not intend them to go.
-Play often, but play safe!
+Play often, but always play safe!